 If there are tasks that you have not assigned to anyone yet, the app will sum the effort required for their completion.
 You can also check the effort for an individual task, too.
 This way, you can assign the task to the person who still can take it (based on their remaining capacity).

-Recommended: Team capacity planning using the Board
+See also: Team capacity planning using the Board (documentation)

-Or, use the Teams module where you can check individual team members’ availability in percent values.
+Or, use the Teams module, where you can check individual team members’ availability in percent values.
 The team member’s availability means the percentage of their working hours that you assign to the team.
 Here, the individual team member’s availability impacts the overall team’s capacity.

 What if you need someone with rare skills that you and other projects will require?
 Or equipment that only a few institutions in the world have.
 Or some of your team members can carry out their work only in specific in-demand locations?
 In such a case, you are dealing with so-called “hard allocation.”

 In other words, there is a commitment between the resource and task that you cannot change.
 And although you may have very little influence over hard allocation, you may at least know who (or what) is available and when.
 And then—plan and assign work accordingly.
 Availability is also critical when your team member becomes unavailable; when you need to share a resource with another project; or when you need to allocate a niche role to a task.